ReglementPROPAIN Rookies Cup 2023

-The series consists of six separate international races.
+The series consists of five separate international races.
 All races are financial, legal and sporting independent.
 The General Regulations and the rules of BDR, FCI and ÖRV apply to all races.

 § 1 Registration

 Every rider has to use the registration form on www.rookiescup.bike.

 Unlicenced riders under age of 18 require a declaration of consent by their parents or other legal guardian.
 They have to deliver the signed form at the number board handing out.

 The transfer/delivery of a starting slot, to third parties is always precluded.

 Registration and payment deadline is always on Tuesday 23h59 before the races.
 If the registered starter cannot attend the race, they have no right to reclaim the registration fee.
 If the registration quota is reached the organizers reserve the right to close registration prematurely.
 There is no claim for a late registration on site.

 The registration will be valid when the registration process is completed and the PayPal payment was made.
 If the fee is received on the account a confirmation e-mail will be sent.